Chief Justice Beasley extends emergency directives regarding jury trials, evictions, and public health measures

 - Require a COVID-19 coordinator for each judicial facility

-- Prohibit crowded sessions of court where social distancing cannot be observed
+- Prohibit crowded sessions of the court where social distancing cannot be observed

 - Require COVID-19 coordinators to approve court calendars before they are publicly distributed to ensure social distancing is possible and ensure face coverings are available for court personnel